shareefm0/enpm818n-final/Phase-3/README.md

 ![Confirming the upgrade process by checking the ReplicaSet resources.](./3-upgrade-confirm.png)

 To perform a sanity check, I used `kubectl` to fetch a list of all ReplicaSet resources.
 As expected, replicas have been updated from `1` to `3`.
 (Note that not all ReplicaSet resources have been updated.
-The OpenTelemetry Artifact Hub page mentions that the setting I changed only affects "demo components").
+The OpenTelemetry Artifact Hub page mentions that the setting I changed only affects "demo components.")

 ### 4. Rollback Demonstration